MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

 - **FeatureAction** - A label indicating the high value feature and action performed by the user, for example, ContentPickerTried, TemplatesSeen.

+#### Office.Fluid.LoopMobile.UserAction.FRE

+The event is triggered when Loop Android is launched for the first time and goes through the First Run Experience flow.
+The data is used to monitor the health of Loop Android’s First Run Experience (FRE) flow, determine its success state, and whether users get stuck in the process of using the app for the first time.

+The following fields are collected:

+- **FREActionType** - The type of First Run Experience Screen presented.

+#### Office.Fluid.LoopMobile.UserAction.Launch

+The event is triggered when Loop Android is launched for the first time and goes through the First Run Experience flow.
+The data is used to monitor the health of Loop Android’s First Run Experience (FRE) flow, determine its success state, and whether users get stuck in the process of using the app for the first time.

+The following fields are collected:

+- **LaunchActionType** - The type of action that triggered the First Run Experience.

+- **LaunchEntryPoint** - The entry point that triggered the First Run Experience.

 #### Office.Klondike.MobileAttribution.AppInstall